InteractionEngineer/Schuetteldose/README.md

 #### Context

 This repository holds the "firmware" for a digitalized spray can and supplements [the main repo](https://github.com/InteractionEngineer/SprayAR).
 See intstructions below to learn about how we build the spray can.
+To connect the Schütteldose (spray can) with your Unity application read its output with a baudrate of 115200.
+It will display its ip adress after connecting to your network successfully.

 # Firmware